History of Betty White in Timeline

 October 2011: Honorary Degree from Washington State University

-In October 2011, Betty White was awarded an honorary degree and a white doctor's coat by Washington State University at the Washington State Veterinary Medical Association's centennial gala in Yakima, Washington.
+In October 2011, Betty White received an honorary degree and a white doctor's coat from Washington State University at the Washington State Veterinary Medical Association's centennial gala in Yakima, Washington.

-November 8, 2011: Judge for American Humane's Hero Dog Awards
+November 8, 2011: Judge at American Humane's Hero Dog Awards

 On November 8, 2011, Betty White served as a judge alongside Whoopi Goldberg and Wendy Diamond for American Humane's Hero Dog Awards on the Hallmark Channel.

-In 2011, Betty White published her book "If You Ask Me (And of Course You Won't)", which included stories about her friendship with John Steinbeck.
+In 2011, Betty White released her book, "If You Ask Me (And of Course You Won't)".

 [(If You Ask Me: (And of Course You Won't) )] [Author: Betty White] [May-2011]